irohit-mishra/irohit-mishra/README.md

 - 👋 Hi, I’m @irohit-mishra
 - 👀 I’m interested in web and app development
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 To reach me insta- @unforgettablerohit

 <!---
 irohit-mishra/irohit-mishra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.